JanssenBrm/memmattersync/README.md

 Next time you execute the script, it will automatically log you in through the token of previous run.

 ## Important files

+When the script is executed, it will create a `files` directory that will act as the working directory.
+In this folder, you will find the following files:
+* `matter/tokens.json` - This file contains the access and refresh tokens for the Matter API integration.
+Removing this file will retrigger the login procedure through a QR code.
+Remove this file if you want to sync a different account or if all tokens have expired.
+* `mem/synced_articles.json` - This is a list of all article ID that were already synced with mem.
+This prevents the script from creating duplicate mems.
+Removing this file will force a resync of all articles into **new mems**